-- I believe loyalty to a political party contributes to factionalism and thereby division in the country – especially as of late in the US.
+- I believe loyalty to a political party contributes to factionalism and thereby division in the country.

 - I regularly participate in elections despite what you may think after reading 1 – 3.

-I may lean one way or another as commonly described to one party or another on an individual issue or another but this can truly be said of anyone.
+I may lean one way or another toward one party or another on an individual issue or another but this can truly be said of anyone.

 I do not place any of my ultimate hope or trust in governmental systems as they have so often erred and followed the ways of personal glorification, power, and general worldliness.